-Requirements for non-commercial movement of certain pet animals are stated in EU Regulation no. 576/2013 (Pet Regulation).
+Requirements for non-commercial movement of certain pet animals are stated in Part VI of EU Regulation no. 2016/429 and in the EU Pet Regulation no. 2026/131.

-Pet animals are in Regulation 576/2013 defined as the following special:
+Pet animals are in the Pet Regulation limited to the following species:

 - Dogs, cats and ferrets